Genusbiz/docs/users/analyze-report-and-discover/data-marts/data-mart-problemsolving-faq.md

 *   A data mart load plan must be configured and executed.
 *   Nodes and node-groups must be configured correctly to allow servers to provide data marts for clients.
 *   The data mart must be loaded and running on one or more servers in your network.
+    *   **Note:** A HTTP binding to the Genus Services Web Site is required to enable load.
+If only HTTPS binding is defined for maximum security, a HTTP binding with Host Name: **localhost** must be added.

 ## Correctly configuring a data mart
 *   Make sure that your data mart exposes the relevant data sources.